PorkshackUK/porkshackUK.github.io/index.md

   event production, working on events like the London Olympics and music festivals.
   \n"
 food-title: FILIPINO FUSION STREET FOOD
-food-copy: 'We take a modern spin on traditional Filipino dishes by reconstructing popular Filipino family favourites and turning them into street food feasts.
+food-copy: "We take a modern spin on traditional Filipino dishes by reconstructing popular Filipino family favourites and turning them into street food feasts.
 We offer vegan alternatives; it’s usually pulled jackfruit which has a very similar texture to pulled pork.
 We ensure we always offer gluten free and diary free on our menus.
-We also use gluten free soy sauce which is used in most of our dishes.
-We only use good quality fresh ingredients and we aim to use local suppliers where we can, independent and great quality.
+We also use gluten free soy sauce which is used in most of our dishes.\n<br>\n<br>We only use good quality fresh ingredients and we aim to use local suppliers where we can, independent and great quality.
 We only use British Free-range pork, which is from our local butcher.
 We make all our own curry pastes, spice blends and sauces.
-All our crockery, cups and cutlery are biodegradable which means they are 100% compostable, napkins and lids are 100% recyclable.
-In our prep kitchen we compost all our food waste so nothing goes to landfill. '
+All our crockery, cups and cutlery are biodegradable which means they are 100% compostable, napkins and lids are 100% recyclable.\n<br>\n<br>In our prep kitchen we compost all our food waste so nothing goes to landfill. "
 hire-title: Book us for your next event
 hire-copy: We at the Pork Shack are open to catering your event including weddings, birthdays or any party that you think our delicious menu would be appropriate for.